michaelruocco/idv-context/README.md

 ## Todo

-*   Extract IdGenerator into separate library
+*   Replace system-lambda library with system-stubs

 *   Move verification client from context folder to methods folder and rename verification client package